mapbender/mapbender-documentation/en/customization/commands.rst

 	app/console mapbender:print:queue:next

-The command mapbender:print:queue:next excecutes the next print job in the queue.
+The command mapbender:print:queue:next executes the next print job in the queue.
 For a potentially infinite process, the following options can be set to 0.

 .. code-block:: yaml